128technology/docs/docs/intro_installation_quickstart_aws.md

 * The Account ID of the AWS account that will be used for the deployment.
 * The version of the Session Smart Networking software.
 Your Juniper Sales representative will assist you if you don't know the version you need for your deployment.

-3. Wait for your Juniper Sales representative to email you the private offer.
+Your Juniper Sales representative will email you the private offer.

-4. Click on the private offer, and if satisfied accept the new terms and conditions.
+3. When you receive the email containing the private offer, click to open and review / accept the terms and conditions.

 ## Session Smart Conductor Deployment